Harmonic dipoles and the relaxation of the neo-Hookean energy in 3D elasticity: Introduction

 so the original formula for the neo-Hookean energy completely misses out the concentration of the Dirichlet energy if applied directly to the singular map $\vec u$.

-The above heuristic argument aims to show the need for the relaxation approach in order to define the neo-Hookean energy for the singular maps in the weak closure of any regular class.
-In addition, it aims to clarify why the singular part of the distributional derivative of the inverse has the potential to adequately describe the energy concentration: in the reference configuration all evidence of the abnormal activity of the regular sequence is lost and hidden into the one-dimensional symmetry axis, but in the deformed configuration large (two-dimensional or fractal) structures remain and allow the singular map to remember the energy invested into their formation.
-All in all, the singular term $2\|D^s u^{-1}_3\|_{\mathcal{M}(\tilde{\O}_{\vec b}, \R^3)}$ is \emph{not artificial or invented at all}, but it emerges naturally from the Dirichlet energy.
-At the very least, we prove (equation \eqref{eq:lowerbound}) that it is a lower bound of the abstract relaxed energy functional.
+Note that in the reference configuration all evidence of the abnormal activity of the regular sequence is lost and hidden in the one-dimensional symmetry axis; in contrast, in the deformed configuration large (two-dimensional or fractal) structures can remain, which make the singular map remember the energy spent in their formation.
+All in all, the singular term $2|D^s u^{-1}_3|(\widetilde{\O}_{\vec b})$ is \emph{not artificial}, it emerges naturally from the Dirichlet energy.
+At the very least, we prove, cf.\ equation \eqref{eq:lowerbound}, that it is a lower bound of the abstract relaxed energy functional.